-I decided to give the service a try recently and here’s what I found.
+I decided to give the service a try recently, and here’s what I found.

 How Much Does AmazonFresh Cost?

-As far as the cost of the groceries goes, produce through AmazonFresh was around 25% to 50% higher than my local Vons grocery store, with something like a bundle of celery costing $2.49 through Amazon and only $1.99 at Vons.
+As far as the cost of the groceries goes, produce through AmazonFresh was around 25% to 50% higher than my local Vons grocery store.
+A bundle of celery, for example, cost $2.49 through Amazon and only $1.99 at Vons.

 Once you have a cart full of AmazonFresh items, just reserve a delivery time and check out.
 You’ll be prompted to choose a delivery day (based on availability) and select either “Doorstep Delivery” for a three-hour delivery window which you do not have to be present for, or “Attended Delivery” for a one-hour window when you will be available to take the delivery.
 Nearly all of the time slots during the week were open for each of my orders, making delivery quite convenient.